 - i.
 Specify whether each of the following plans/guidelines have been implemented, and if not, specify the action that has been taken towards implementing each of these plans/guidelines:- - International Plan of Action for Reducing Incidental Catches of Seabirds in Longline Fisheries: - i.
-Specify whether each of the following plans/guidelines have been implemented, and if not, specify the action that has been taken towards implementing each of these plans/guidelines:- - International Plan of Action for Reducing Incidental Catches of Seabirds in Longline Fisheries:
+Specify whether each of the following plans/guidelines have been implemented, and if not, specify the action that has been taken towards implementing each of these plans/guidelines:-

-Australia has endorsed the International Plan of Action (IPOA) - Seabirds, and has put in place the Threat Abatement Plan 2018 for the Incidental Catch (or bycatch) of Seabirds During Oceanic Longline Fishing Operations (2018 TAP).
-The 2018 TAP is a legislative instrument that directs mandatory seabird bycatch management measures, and applies to all longline fisheries managed by the Australian Government.
-The 2018 TAP is Australia's key measure for mitigating the impact of longline fisheries on seabird populations, and is consistent with the IPOA-Seabirds.
+Australia has endorsed the International Plan of Action (IPOA) - Seabirds and has put in place the Threat Abatement Plan 2018 for the Incidental Catch (or bycatch) of Seabirds During Oceanic Longline Fishing Operations (2018 TAP).
+The 2018 TAP is a legislative instrument that directs mandatory seabird bycatch management measures and applies to all longline fisheries managed by the Australian Government.
+The 2018 TAP is Australia's key measure for mitigating the impact of longline fisheries on seabird populations and is consistent with the IPOA-Seabirds.
 The 2018 TAP replaced the previous 2014 TAP.

-A National Plan of Action for Reducing the Incidental Catch of Seabirds in Longline Fisheries (NPOA-Seabirds) has also been developed by the Australian Government Department of Agriculture, Water and the Environment.
+A National Plan of Action for Reducing the Incidental Catch of Seabirds in Longline Fisheries (NPOA-Seabirds) has also been developed by the Australian Government Department of Agriculture, Fisheries and Forestry.
 The NPOA-Seabirds outlines a series of actions to be taken to reduce the likelihood of seabird mortalities within Australian longline fisheries and provides a clear direction for the collection of information on seabird interactions.